 Today’s post celebrates the Happy Birthday Anniversary of William H. Mace.
-Actually, William Harrison Mace was born near Lexington, Indiana in 1852.
+Our Wolverine of the Day, William Harrison Mace was born near Lexington, Indiana in 1852.
 Yes, that was a very, very, very long time ago.
 According to the Wikipedia article linked below, Mace left the family farm to attend the Indiana State Normal School.
 He graduated in 1876 with his teaching credentials.

-William Mace taught for a number of years in Indiana, but got the urge to return to school.
+William Mace taught for a number of years in Indiana, before he got the urge to return to school.
 He enrolled at the University of Michigan in 1881.
-After being on campus for one year, he decided to give the game of “football” a try.
-So, at thirty years of age, he joined the Wolverine football team.
-I doubt that he was the youngest man on the team so maybe his nickname was “pops” or Grandpa for taking up the game at a later age!
+After being on campus for one year, William Mace decided to give the game of “football” a try.
+So, at thirty years of age, he joined the Michigan Wolverine Football team.
+I doubt that Mace was the youngest man on the team.
+Maybe his nickname was “pops” or Grandpa for taking up the game at a later age!

 The 1882 team was captained by William J. Olcott.
 The Bentley Historical Library lists a starting lineup of nine players and a full roster of thirteen for the 1882 team.
 I don’t know if the Wolverines did not have enough players to compete with outside teams in 1882 or if they just couldn’t schedule any games.
 Whatever the reason, the Michigan Wolverine varsity did not play any other teams in 1882 for the first and only time in their football history.